 Mitchell Skala-Brown, Treasurer

-Mitchell is a senior analyst working in Deloitte’s private clients tax division, providing tax compliance and advisory services for high net worth family groups, SME’s, small-cap listed companies and not-for-profits.
+Mitchell is a Manager working in Deloitte Australia's private clients tax division, providing tax compliance and advisory services for high net worth family groups, SME’s, small-cap listed companies and not-for-profits.
 His volunteer experience includes treasury and advisory roles with a number of local charities, and currently sits on the Deloitte Foundation and Leukaemia Foundation’s Young Business Advisory Group.